avaframe/AvaFrame/docs/moduleCom6RockAvalanche.rst

 Input
 ~~~~~

-* All input files are automatically read from the set avalancheDir.
+* all input files are automatically read from the set avalancheDir.
 No file paths need to be specified
 * elevation: DEM (ASCII), which serves as the basis for calculating the scarps.
 Must be in avalancheDir/Inputs.
-* shapefile: A shapefile containing point geometries.
+* geometries: a shapefile containing point geometries.
 These points represent the centers of the ellipsoids or planes.
   The coordinates (x,y) of these points are used.
 If the plane method is used, the shape file must contain the
   Attributes "zseed", "dip" and "slopeangle" as float values.
 If the ellipsoid method is used, the shape file must
   contain the Attributes "maxdepth", "semimajor" and "semiminor".
 The file must be located in avalancheDir/Inputs/
   POINTS and file name must end with “_coordinates”.
+If you are using the QGis Connector, the naming and location of the
+  file is not relevant.
-* perimeter_shapefile: A shapefile that specifies a boundary area.
-Must be located in avalancheDir/Inputs/POLYGONS and file name must end with “_perimeter”.
+* perimeter: A shapefile that specifies a boundary area.
+Must be located in avalancheDir/Inputs/POLYGONS and file name
+  must end with “_perimeter”.
+If you are using the QGis Connector, the naming and location of the file is not relevant.

 Output
 ~~~~~~

 * elevscarp: Output DGM (ASCII or GeoTIFF), which maps the input DGM minus the calculated scarp.
-Is saved under ``raster_scarp.asc`` in ``avalancheDir/Outputs/com6RockAvalanche/scarp``.
+Is saved under ``scarpElevation.(asc/tif)`` in ``avalancheDir/Outputs/com6RockAvalanche/scarp``.
-* hrelease: File path to the output DGM (ASCII or GeoTIFF), which represents the calculated scarp volumes.Is saved under ``raster_rel.asc`` in ``avalancheDir/Outputs/com6RockAvalanche/scarp``.
+* hrelease: File path to the output DGM (ASCII or GeoTIFF), which represents the calculated scarp volumes.Is saved under ``scarpHRel.(asc/tif)`` in ``avalancheDir/Outputs/com6RockAvalanche/scarp``.

 Config
 ~~~~~~